nkval/nkv/docs/CLIENT_SERVER_PROTOCOL.md

 CLIENT-ID is a convinient way to log requests from multiple clients in one place.
 Granted, REQUEST-ID is unique, but with CLIENT-ID it's easier to sort through request coming from a particular client.

-Supported commands are: PUT, GET, DEL, SUB, UNSUB.
-For more information commands see [this](../README.md) section "What is it for"
+Supported commands are: PUT, GET, DEL, SUB, UNSUB, TRACE, HEALTH, VERSION For more information commands see [this](../README.md) section "What is it for"

 DATA section is used only in PUT command.
 It is base64-encoded string